Jeffrey Sandusky Pleads Guilty To 14 Counts Of Child Sex Abuse Ahead Of Trial

-Jeffrey Sandusky, the 41-year-old adopted son of the former Penn State assistant football coach and convicted child molester Jerry Sandusky, pleaded guilty on Friday to 14 counts of child sexual abuse.
+Jeffrey Sandusky, the 41-year-old son of former Penn State assistant football coach and convicted child molester Jerry Sandusky, pleaded guilty Friday to 14 counts of child sexual abuse.

 The guilty plea arrived one week before Jeffrey Sandusky’s trial was scheduled to begin in Centre County, Pennsylvania.

-Police launched an investigation against Jeffrey Sandusky in November 2016 after a minor claimed that she had received text messages from Jeffery Sandusky asking her for nude photos.
-The child was the daughter of a woman he once dated.
+Police launched an investigation against Jeffrey Sandusky in November 2016 after a minor claimed that she had received text messages from him asking her for nude photos.
+The victim’s father saw the text messages and showed them to police.
+The district attorney’s office said Sandusky had told the victim to erase his text messages and not tell anyone about them.

+The child was the daughter of a woman he once dated and whom he’d been living with for five years.

-The criminal complaint filed against Jeffrey Sandusky said that a second minor was also involved in abuse that occurred in 2013.
+The criminal complaint filed against Jeffrey Sandusky said that he had solicited a second minor for oral sex in 2013.

+Sandusky was suspended from his post as a Rockview State Prison corrections officer shortly after he was arrested in February.

-Centre County District Attorney Stacy Parks Miller said that the pretrial guilty plea ensures a “significant prison sentence” for Jeffrey Sandusky.
+Centre County District Attorney Stacy Parks Miller said that the pretrial guilty plea ensures a “significant prison sentence.”

 “While we were fully prepared to proceed to trial, today’s guilty plea to all charges ensures a significant prison sentence for defendant’s solicitation of child sex crimes with two minors that once completely trusted him,” Miller told Philadelphia’s CBS 3 Eyewitness News.